hyperledger/iroha-2-docs/src/guide/glossary.md

 This set of [isi](#iroha-special-instructions-isi) contains logical instructions like `If`, I/O related like `Notify` and compositions like `Sequence`.
-They are mostly used by
+They are mostly used as
 [custom instructions](#custom-iroha-special-instruction).

 ### Core Iroha Special Instructions